-The Derm In-Review Advisory Council (DIRAC) is a select group of top-performing dermatology residents and early career dermatologists who serve as content reviewers and subject-matter experts.
+The Derm In-Review Advisory Council (DIRAC) is a diverse group of top-performing dermatology residents, fellows, and early career dermatologists who serve as content reviewers and subject-matter experts.
 They contribute their knowledge and time to ensure Derm In-Review remains the #1 study tool of choice for dermatology residents.

 Under Dr. Friedman’s guidance, members of the Derm In-Review Advisory Council help evaluate and choose content for our study tools and resources so that they reflect the most robust and up-to-date content all dermatology residents should know.
 Furthermore, DIRAC members are offered career development opportunities through other Derm In-Review media partners including Next Steps in Derm, the Journal of Drugs in Dermatology (JDD), the Skin of Color Update, and the ODAC conference.
 Examples of these additional career development opportunities are: